Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 # Asus ROG STRIX H370 I GAMING Hackintosh Guide
-A guide to installing macOS on this mini-ITX H370 motherboard based on [*CorpNewt*'s vanilla hackintosh method](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).
+A guide to installing macOS on this mini-ITX H370 motherboard based on [*CorpNewt*'s Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).

 ## Intro
 This isn't intented to be a standalone guide as it doens't make sense to re what is already a clear and concise easy-to-follow.
 I will mostly describe It assumes you have already studied and understood the Rather, I will mostly describe areas where I will describe some of the